 Further research completed by these scientists revealed that the addition of carbohydrates (in the form of glucose) to a protein drink stimulated muscle protein synthesis rates by up to 400%!
 That’s an anabolic response that is four times greater than using protein alone!
 Additionally, this phenomenon was shown to occur if the protein/carb’ shake was consumed before or after weight training.

 Now this research backs up quite nicely the extensive research I’ve conducted on VP2 Whey Isolate, Micronized Creatine and DGC as well as the nuttier timing studies.
 One of the groundbreaking research study I did using experienced bodybuilders taking VP2 Whey Isolate, Micronized Creatine and DGC produced staggering these results:

 ✔ A 100% better gain in lean mass

 ✔ Significantly better strength gains (in 2 of 3 lifts)

 ✔ Higher muscle glycogen levels

 ✔ Higher muscle creatine levels

 To make more gains from your hours spent in the gym – read carefully . . .

-A series of recent studies now confirms that the amount (concentration) of amino acids in the blood controls muscle protein synthesis, and directly effects gains in lean muscle mass.
+A series of recent studies now confirms that the amount (concentration) of amino acids in the blood controls muscle protein synthesis, and directly affects gains in lean muscle mass.

 The concentration of amino acids in the blood (at all times) determines the degree of protein synthesis stimulated within muscle.
 This simply means the amount of amino acids circulating in your blood stream, 24 hours a day – 7 days a week, determine the amount of muscle growth you obtain from bodybuilding exercise.
 A steady supply of protein is critical for gaining muscle.